Department of Elementary and Secondary Education Logo

 Q: How many courses must be listed on a cohort worksheet?

 A: For mathematics cohort appeals, algebra and geometry must be included on the cohort worksheet.
 For English language arts cohort appeals, relevant grade 10 and grade 11 courses must be included on the cohort worksheet.
 If any of the required courses are not included on the cohort worksheet, an explanation must be provided.
-For science and technology/engineering appeals, at least one course must be listed in the area of the appeal (biology, chemistry, introductory physics, or technology/engineering) that matches the MCAS high school science and technology/engineering test taken by the student.
+For science and technology/engineering appeals, at least one course must be listed in the area of the appeal that matches the MCAS high school science and technology/engineering test taken by the student.
 Course descriptions are required for all courses listed on the cohort worksheet.
 No determinations will be made on appeals that do not include course descriptions that match the titles provided on the cohort worksheets or that do not provide adequate information about the scope of the course.

 Q: May districts choose to include in the cohort only some of the students who meet the cohort criteria?